mohahf19/Seven-Wonders-Game-of-thrones-edition/README.md

 Extra Features:
 -
-- Online games (with up to 6 players)
+- Online games (with up to 7 players)
-- Offline games (with up to 6 bots)
-- Mixed games (with bots and online players)
 - Debts concept (negative money)
-- Seasons concept (every turn is a season)
+- Seasons concept (every turn is a different season)
 - House specific restrictions:
      - House Lannister must always pay their debt, otherwise they lose points after the age is over
      - When House Martel loses a military fight, they lose 2x the points